TreeRegexLib/TreeRegexLib.github.io/about.md

 However, formal regular expressions are not expressive enough to describe patterns over texts that have tree-like structures.
-Tree-like structures are common in text---from bullet points to programming source code.
+Tree-like structures are common in text - from bullet points to programming source code.
 For example, it is impossible to write a regular expression that matches a block of statements in a C-like language because a statement block can have nested blocks.

-TODO: who is We?
+# TreeRegex-->

-We created TreeRegex to explore techniques which can serve as a regular expression like tool for tree-structured texts.
+Researchers at UC Berkeley created TreeRegex to explore techniques which can serve as a regular expression-like tool for tree-structured texts.
-Our goal is creating an expression language that is as easy to write as regular expressions, but powerful enough for tasks like matching and transforming tree-structured text.
+The goal is to create a language that is as easy to write as regular expressions, but powerful enough for tasks like matching and transforming source code.
 We have already implemented a prototype towards this end, called TreeRegexLib.
 This prototype was initially developed as a means of easily instrumenting source code (which has tree-like structure).
 During the development of TreeRegex, we realized that the tool could be used for other tasks and did preliminary exploration for using TreeRegex for linting and compilation.
-We hope to further strengthen the expressive power of TreeRegex through three additions to the language and apply TreeRegex to a series of applications.
+We hope to further strengthen the expressive power of TreeRegex through additions to the language and apply TreeRegex to a series of applications.